zaneray/ui-pantry/README.md

 Each component has been built in a simple yet thorough manner from a functionality standpoint, while intentionally being styled very minimally.
 Each component is meant to be styled to its environment wherever it may be imported some day.

+For examples and documentation, please visit the [Live Styleguide](https://zr-vue.netlify.app/)

 ---

 ## Running the Styleguide